xarblu/kwin-effects-better-blur-dx/docs/configuration.md

 Adjusts how strong the noise applied to the blurred background is.
 (Used to hide banding artifacts in smooth gradients.)

-### Window opacity affects blur

-Since Plasma 6 window opacity affects blur opacity to work around blurred surfaces being visible behind windows that are hidden by making them transparent.
-(See yourself: Disable this, press `Ctrl+Super+Esc` and hover over the "select to force close" prompt.
-It should hide itself and reveal a blurred surface.)

-This allows users to bring back the old behaviour.

-You likely want to disable this if you want to blur windows that had their opacity reduced via KWin rules.

 ### Brightness

 Part of the contrast pass.